2018 Georgian protests

+The protest mobilization continued in the next days on both sides, which led to a planned pro-LGBT rally being cancelled on 17 May due to "safety concerns".
+Conservative groups said that they would not allow LGBT propaganda in the Tbilisi's streets.
+Instead, the celebrations of Family Purity Day were held, a holiday created by the Georgian Orthodox Church in 2014 to counteract "LGBT propaganda".

 On 31 May another wave of demonstrations started in the streets of Tbilisi to protest a perceived miscarriage of justice following the killing of two 15 years old teenagers in a street knife-combat in December.
 The protests continued sporadically until June 11, when the police dismantled camps erected by the protesters in front of the parliament building in Tbilisi.
 Georgia's chief prosecutor Irakli Shotadze resigned over the case, while the government established a special parliamentary fact-finding commission chaired by an opposition politician.

-On 13 June 2018 Prime Minister Giorgi Kvirikashvili resigned following the May protests.
+On 13 June 2018, Prime Minister Giorgi Kvirikashvili resigned following the May protests.

+On 30 July 2018, the Constitutional Court of Georgia ruled that "consumption of marijuana is an action protected by the right to free personality" and that "[Marijuana] can only harm the user's health, making that user him/herself responsible for the outcome.
+The responsibility for such actions does not cause dangerous consequences for the public."
+The ruling effectively legalized the use and possession of cannabis in Georgia but kept in place penalties for cultivation and sale of the drug.
+Actions which also remained illegal include public consumption and use in the presence of children.